Borrow up to $10,000 in as little as 20 minutes— but watch out for high APRs.

 What is a LoanMax title loan?

 A LoanMax title loan is a short-term loan that uses your car’s title as collateral.
-It’s a fast type of financing designed for emergencies: You can typically borrow between $100 and $10,000 in 20 minutes and pay it back all at once in 30 days.
-If you can’t make that repayment, LoanMax lets you roll over your loan up to six times as long as you can pay off the interest that added up that month.
+It’s a fast type of financing designed for emergencies: You can may be able to borrow between $100 to $10,000 and pay it back in 30 days.
+If you can’t make that repayment, LoanMax lets you roll over your loan up to six times — as long as you can pay off the interest that added up that month.

 Rates vary by state, but you can typically expect APRs well into the triple digits.
-In some states like Texas and Delaware, you might have to pay a lien fee that can range from $28 to $55 on top of the financing charges.
-While you can get started on your application online, you’ll eventually have to bring your vehicle to a location for inspection to get your funds.
+In some states, like Texas and Delaware, you might have to pay a lien fee that can range from $28 to $55 on top of the financing charges.
+But while you can get started on your application online, you’ll have to bring your vehicle to a location for inspection and complete your application, which should take around 20 minutes.

 What are the benefits of a LoanMax title loan?